floweredscarf/su25/projects/gitlet/index.md

 - Your program compiles.
 - You pass tests `test01_init`, `test02_basicRestore`, `test03_basicLog`,
-  `test04_prevRestore`.
+  and `test04_prevRestore`.
 These require you to implement:
   - `init`
   - `add`
   - `commit`